 Remote work is the new norm for many companies.
 With plenty of communication and collaboration tools available and a variety of options for structuring the workday, many employers are setting a new standard for job flexibility.
-Here are 17 companies that let their employees work from home.
+Here are some companies that let their employees work from home.

 Companies That Work From Home